LionWeb-io/lionweb-server/README.md

 npm run lint
 ```

-### How to start the repository server
+### How to start the LionWeb server
 Ensure that Postgres is running.
-The repository server is started with `npm run dev-run` in  the `packages/server` folder:
+The server is started with `npm run dev-run` in  the `packages/server` folder:

 ```
 cd packages/server
 npm run dev-run
 ```

-For more information on how to configure the repository, please check [configuration.md](configuration.md).
+For more information on how to configure the server, please check [configuration.md](configuration.md).

 ### How to test
-Ensure the Postgres server and the repository server are both running.
+Ensure the Postgres server and the LionWeb server are both running.
 Then do

 ```